 Types of Information Collected

 We may collect and hold personal information about you.
-This includes information that can identify you and may include (but not limited to) your:
+This includes information that can identify you and may include (but is not limited to) your:

 - contact information including mailing or street addresses, telephone numbers and email addresses;